tachiyomiorg/website/src/help/guides/categories.md

 ::: guide
 1. Long press the manga you want to add.
-2. Press the <Navigation item="set_categories"/> button.
+2. Press the <NavigationText item="set_categories"/> button.
 3. Select which category or categories you want it in and press **OK**.
-	> You can also add multiple manga to a category by selecting them when you see the <Navigation item="set_categories"/> button.
+	> You can also add multiple manga to a category by selecting them when you see the <NavigationText item="set_categories"/> button.
 :::

 ## Remove manga from category